 Players / Eligibility

-Pre-Kindergarten Divisions: each team has a total of 6 players on the field.
+Pre-Kindergarten Divisions: Each team is permitted to have a maximum of 6 players on the field.
 One player must be designated as the goalkeeper.
 Eligible players are children in Pre-K (age 4 prior to the start of the season).
-Pre-K divisions consist of coed teams and each team shall consist of an equal number of boys and girls to the extent possible.
+Pre-K divisions are composed of coed teams with an equal number of boys and girls to the extent possible.

-Kindergarten Divisions: each team has a total of players on the field.
+Kindergarten Divisions: Each team is permitted to have a maximum of 6 players on the field.
 One player must be designated as the goalkeeper.
 Eligible players are children in Pre-k and Kindergarten.

-First Grade Divisions: each team has a total of 6 players on the field.
+First Grade Divisions: Each team is permitted to have a maximum of 6 players on the field.
 One player must be designated as the goalkeeper.
 Eligible players are children in Kindergarten and First Grade.

-If a team has less than the regulation number of players at game time, the other team should field the same number of players to equalize the number of on-field players on each team.
+In the event that a team has fewer than the regulation number of players at game time, the opposing team should field the same number of players to equalize the number of players on each team.

-Rosters: every player must be included on the team roster to be eligible to play with the team for league games.
-Players are not allowed to play on more than one team without the approval of the League Commissioner.
-Supplemental rosters should be submitted to the League Commissioner for approval before a scheduled game.
+Rosters: Each player must be included on the team roster to be eligible for participation in league games.
+Players are prohibited from playing on more than one team without the approval of the League Commissioner.
+Supplemental rosters should be submitted to the League Commissioner for approval prior to a scheduled game.

 Equipment / Game Ball

-Coaches shall have jerseys or scrimmage vests of a color different than their team jersey for their players to wear when both teams have similar colored jerseys.
-Shinguards are compulsory equipment for all players.
-Players cannot wear anything that is a danger to themselves or other players including a hard cast or jewelry.
-Game ball is a #4 ball.
+Coaches are required to have jerseys or scrimmage vests in a contrasting color to their team’s jersey for their players to wear when both teams are wearing similar colored jerseys.
+Shinguards are mandatory equipment for all players.
+Players are not permitted to wear any item that pose a risk to themselves or other players, including a hard cast or jewelry.
+Game ball is designated as #4 ball.

-Games in all divisions consist of four 10 minute quarters with 2 minutes between quarters.
+Games in all divisions consist of four 10 minute quarters, with a 2 minute break between quarters.
 Pre-K coaches have the option to play 8 minute quarters.
-When the temperature or heat index is a factor, coaches may ask the referee for a time out for a water break at anytime or consider playing 8 minute quarters.
+When the temperature or heat-related factors influence the game, all coaches have the option to play 8 minute quarters and may ask the referee for a timeout for a water break at anytime.

 Teams will not change ends at halftime.